Forgot Your Windows 10 Password? Here's the Solution

 Replace <username> with whatever name you wish to give to the new administrator account; do not include the < and > characters.

 Note that this new administrator account is created without assigning a password to it.
-So when you reboot (after removing the System Repair Disc!) you won’t have to enter a password to access Windows 10 as an administrator.
-Just click the new username, which will appear in the lower-left corner of the splash screen that appears when Windows 10 loads.
+So when you reboot (after removing the System Repair Disc!) you won’t have to enter a password to access Windows 10 or 11 as an administrator.
+Just click the new username, which will appear in the lower-left corner of the splash screen that appears when Windows loads.

-Windows 10 will spend a few minutes setting up the desktop for this new administrator.
+Windows will spend a few minutes setting up the desktop for this new administrator.
 When that’s done, click on the Start button and scroll down the list of apps to the folder named “Windows Administrative Tools.”
 Click on that folder and select “Computer Management.

 In the folder tree on the left, click “Local Users and Groups” and then “Users.”
 In the middle pane of the window, highlight the username whose password you have forgotten and right-click.
 Then click on “Set password.”